direktiv/direktiv.github.io/docs/examples/using-terraform-plugin.md

 ```

 ## Full Example
-This is joining every state to deploy a machine to every cloud in one workflow.
-Also allows for an easy copy paste for you to try out and gives a better example of what the complete workflow looks like.
+Let's bring all of the states together to create a workflow that creates a virtual machine on Google Cloud Platform, Amazon Web Services, and Azure.

-The following input is required..
+The following input is required:

 ```json
 {